Comment on page

 Hylo is a community-led, open-source coordination tool for purpose-driven groups.

-Hylo is a free and open-source community platform for purpose-driven groups.
+Hylo is a free, non-profit, and open-source community platform for purpose-driven groups.
 Our web and mobile apps allow community members to deepen relationships and collaborate to get things done through discussions, requests, offers, resources, projects, events, geographic maps, rich member directories, and direct messaging.

 Hylo works for groups of any size and excels at multi-stakeholder collaboration by making it possible to link groups together to form larger networks of interconnected and nested groups--matching how movements operate in real life.
 Only on Hylo can you share one post with many different communities, creating conversations and actions across networks.